Search a title or topic

 Monthly

+Thank you for visiting our page!
+We will resume posting new episodes in September 2025.
+We appreciate your patience and understanding!
 Alpha and Omega Exponent (AOE) was founded in February 2021 by Parfait M. Masungi.
-The mission of AOE is to share story time content and life lessons to add value to the life of all people, specifically to the youth.
-AOE shares stories of the Bible and of various people to extract practical lessons of understanding about life, building faith, unity, and strength in order to become better people.
+Its mission is to share story-based content and life lessons based on the Bible to add value to the lives of all people.
+AOE draws out practical lessons on life, faith, unity, and strength—helping us grow into better people.

 continue reading